 Then everything changes for you and the people around you.
 It is like a psychological anchor where you anchor your thinking, energy, language and behaviour at Levels 4 and 5 and no matter what comes at you, you can see the big picture and step into your power.

-Having designed The Management Shift Accreditation Programme for Coaches which we are proud to be launching with you in October, what benefits does your leadership coaching model offer established coaches and their clients or colleagues?
+Having designed The Management Shift Accreditation Programme for Coaches, what benefits does your leadership coaching model offer established coaches and their clients or colleagues?